troyvit/troy.outbrain/README.md

 - Rise by lifting others.

 ## Short term goals
-- Spread the usage of internally written APIs to the TAM team members who can benefit most from them.
+- Spread the usage of internally written APIs to the TAM team members so they can build cool stuff with them.
 - Gain dev time for TAM teams around the world.
 - Plan the TAM hackathon.